 Keywords are the connection between what people are searching for and your website.
-Without the right keywords, your website won’t target the right searchers.
+Without the right ones, your website won’t target the right searchers.

-Choosing the right keywords and using them, together with synonyms, in the right places on your site (for example in headers and the first paragraph) will ensure Google understands who will most benefit from finding your site.
-And most importantly, searchers that are most likely to buy.
+Choosing the right keywords and using them, together with synonyms, in the right places on your page (for example in headers and the first paragraph) will ensure Google understands who will most benefit from finding you.
+And most notably, searchers that are most likely to buy.

 #25 How would you describe On-page SEO?

-On-page optimization (or On-page SEO) means the changes and processes you can implement on the website to optimize the site and gain improvements in search results.
+On-page optimization (or On-page SEO) means the changes you can implement on the website to optimize the site and gain improvements in rankings.
 Changes can include meta descriptions, content optimization, structuring, and increasing page-load speed.

 #26 How would you describe Off-page SEO?

-Off-page SEO is the term we use to describe activities we do away from a site to improve search results.
+Off-page SEO is the term we use to describe activities we do away from a site to improve rankings.

 Google determines the trust, relevancy, and authority of a website by how it interacts with other websites and how people find and engage with the website.
 By building backlinks from niche relevant, trusted sites you can improve your site’s positioning.